Updated February 2020

 Fill the tank with hot water, add remaining ingredients.
 Always test first on a hidden area to make sure it won’t fade carpet.

 Still, there are those times when you would like to enjoy a pleasant scent.
 That is where essential oils really shine.
-Just a few drops of the oils of your choice in a spray bottle with distilled water and organic witch hazel (acts as a dispersing agent) and you can spray those stale odors away.
+Just a few drops of the oils of your choice in a spray bottle with distilled water and organic witch hazel (acts as a dispersing agent) and you can spray those stale odors away quickly and naturally.

 8 oz distilled or filtered water